Curricular Education Programs

 • Campaign training (dates TBD)

-• At least one Eagleton public/student program and help promote Institute events, news, opportunities
+• Attend at least one Eagleton public/student program and help promote Institute events, news, opportunities

 • Program Graduation (early May, 6:00-9:00 pm at Eagleton)